-This guide will help you get ready for your Whipple procedure (pancreaticoduodenectomy) at Memorial Sloan Kettering (MSK).
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your Whipple procedure at MSK.
+It will also help you know what to expect as you recover.

 The Whipple procedure is done to remove a tumor in the head of your pancreas, your ampulla, or the first part of your duodenum.
 These organs are located in the back of your abdomen (belly) behind your stomach and just above your small intestine (see Figure 1).